-When it comes to Vega, only four desktop GPUs were ever released by AMD: Vega 56, Vega 64, a liquid-cooled Vega 64 model, and as we’ve previously mention, the Radeon VII, which was developed using an updated 7nm version of the 5th-gen GCN architecture, whereas the original Vega GPUs were made using a 14nm process.
+When it comes to Vega, only four desktop GPUs were ever released by AMD: Vega 56, Vega 64, a liquid-cooled Vega 64 model, and as we’ve previously mentioned, the Radeon VII, which was developed using an updated 7nm version of the 5th-gen GCN architecture.
+Whereas the original Vega GPUs were made using a 14nm process.
 Of course, this excludes the Vega 3, 6, 8, 10, and 11 GPUs used in laptops.

 Now, as far as performance is concerned, the RX 5600 XT is ahead of the Vega 56 and is on roughly even terms with the Vega 64, all the while the highly expensive Radeon VII offers about the same performance as the RX 5700 XT.

-However, it’s worth noting that Vega cards do come with HBM2 memory rather than GDDR6, and that this type of VRAM is in a whole other league when it comes to performance, as it has much higher bandwidth.
-But in spite of this, HBM2 offers little to no performance enhancements when it comes to gaming and it is much more expensive to manufacture.
+However, it’s worth noting that Vega cards do come with HBM2 memory rather than GDDR6 and that this type of VRAM is in a whole other league when it comes to performance, as it has much higher bandwidth.
+But despite this, HBM2 offers little to no performance enhancements when it comes to gaming, and it is much more expensive to produce.
 Vega prices quickly skyrocketed because of this, so it’s not difficult to see why they never found their way into gaming rigs.

 So, if you were wondering whether Navi is superior to Vega, then the answer is yes – at least as far as gaming and value for money are concerned.
-RDNA is superior to GCN in pretty much every way, and AMD is yet to fully explore the capabilities of this architecture.
+RDNA is superior to GCN in pretty much every way, and AMD is yet to explore the capabilities of this architecture fully.

 Turing vs Navi